WalletConnect/walletconnect-docs/tech-spec.md

 ## Introduction

 WalletConnect is an open protocol for connecting Dapps to Wallets.
 The motivation behind it came from the lack of user-friendly Wallets available to the user - In particular solutions which don't require installing browser extensions.
 In order to solve this it was designed to not require any additional software or hardware to connect a Wallet to a Dapp.
 The design is mostly tailored to mobile wallets but it could definitely support desktop wallets as well.
-The protocol relies that both the Dapp and the Wallet use WalletConnect Client SDK and connect to a Bridge server that will relay the communications.
+The protocol relies that both the Dapp and the Wallet use WalletConnect Client and connect to a Bridge server that will relay the communications.
 The communication is initiated with a standard URI format that contains the topic of the connection request, a symmetric key is then used to decrypt the payload and the bridge server url.

 ## Core Architecture

-The architecture consists essentially of a websocket server \(Bridge\) between two peers \(Dapp and Wallet\) that use the Client SDK.
+The architecture consists essentially of a websocket server \(Bridge\) between two peers \(Dapp and Wallet\) that use the Client.

 ### Requesting Connection